IDMNYU/audiolab/docs/multichannel.md

 <a name="top"></a>
-# Audio Lab Multi-channel System
+# The IDM Multi-Channel Audio System

 - [Overview](#overview)
 - [Quickstart](#quickstart)